Does computer science support students’ personal development?

 How Student Voice Analytics helps you

-Student Voice Analytics shows where personal development lands well and where delivery gets in the way.
-For Computer Science, the platform tracks topic tone and volume over time, highlights assessment and feedback pain points, and benchmarks performance against the sector’s CAH grouping.
-You can compare cohorts and demographics, export concise anonymised summaries for programme teams and committees, and evidence progress like-for-like year on year.
+Student Voice Analytics shows where personal development is landing well in Computer Science and where assessment, workload, or belonging are getting in the way.
+Track topic tone and volume over time, benchmark against the sector's CAH grouping, compare cohorts and demographics, and export anonymised summaries for programme teams and committees.
+That gives you practical evidence to target careers support, inclusion work, workload changes, and assessment fixes where they will have the greatest impact.